 “There are a lot of people who will apply, meet the minimum spend, get the bonus, then cancel the card,” Huffman said.
 “Banks obviously don’t like spending that money and not having a customer around for a while to at least break even.”

 “Everybody has their version of these type of restrictions to make sure you’re an actual customer and not just a transaction,” he said.
-For example, American Express restricts sign-up bonuses per card to one per customer per lifetime.
+For example, American Express restricts welcome offers per card to one per customer per lifetime.

-Now that you know about the 5/24 rule, you can strategically plan which cards you may need and make sure you’re under the 5/24 limit before applying with Chase.
+Now that you know about the 5/24 rule, you can strategically plan which cards you want and make sure you’re under the 5/24 limit before applying with Chase.
 Here are some recommendations on the best Chase cards for cash back, travel and balance transfers.

 Best for cash back